yashmadan123/MCW-Migrating-SQL-databases-to-Azure/Hands-on lab/HOL step-by-step - Migrating SQL databases to Azure_08.md

 ## Exercise 4: Integrate App Service with the virtual network

-Duration: 15 minutes
+## Duration: 15 minutes

-In this exercise, you integrate the WWI App Service with the virtual network created during the Before the hands-on lab exercises.
-The ARM template created a Gateway subnet on the VNet, as well as a Virtual Network Gateway.
-Both resources are required to integrate App Service and connect to SQL MI.
+In this lab, you will configure VNet integration with Azure App Services and open the web application.
+This setup allows your web app to securely communicate with resources in your virtual network.
+By the end of this lab, your web application will be integrated with the VNet and accessible for use.

+## Lab objectives

+In this lab, you will perform the following:

+- Task 1: Configure VNet integration with App Services
+- Task 2: Open the web application

 ### Task 1: Configure VNet integration with App Services